 In his sophomore campaign he increased in all categories finishing with 7 goals, 29 assists and 38 points in less games at 54 played but did have a pretty bad -22 rating.

 He did however receive his first pair of recalls and 5 games in the big league near the end of the 2013/2014 season.
 Although he didn’t managed to get any points he was a +4 plus/minus.

 Heading into the final year of his entry level deal he would split time between leagues almost evenly with a slight edge towards minutes with the parent club.

 In 27 games he produced his first 2 NHL goals and 2 assists.
 He had a -7 rating but that might be tough to blame on such a rebuilding team.

 Recalled on three occasions he basically finished off the regular season with the team before being sent back to Portland Pirates to help them with their postseason push, and he did scoring one goal and 4 assists going to a deciding fifth game of the first round before their exit.

 A restricted free agent heading into 2015/2016, the now 23-year old accepted his qualifying offer, a 2-way deal to prove he has what it takes to stick.

-Follow up on 8/1-15 addition: the fourth year d-man gets traded in a swap of relatively high draft picks to Colorado Avalanche and just may find life on their blue line.
+Later in the season, the fourth year d-man was traded in a swap of relatively high draft picks to Colorado Avalanche and just may find life on their blue line.